 Place cardamom pods, peppercorns, cloves and cinnamon stick in a piece of cheesecloth and tie tightly with twine.

 - In another small bowl, prepare the spice mixture by mixing together cumin, garam masala, coriander, cayenne and cinnamon.

-- Heat oil in a large pot, add in the lamb cubes turning over to brown on all sides.
-Add the shallots, and cook until they are translucent.
+Heat oil in a large pot, add in the lamb cubes turning over to brown on all sides.
+Add the shallots and ginger paste then cook until the shallots are translucent.
 Sprinkle with salt and the spice mixture.

 - Mix the tomato paste into the water until well blended.
 Add to the meat and bring to a boil.
 Add the aromatic bouquet, and the bay leaves.

 - Reduce heat and cover.
 Cook for approximately 30 minutes covered on low.